near-horizon/horizon/contract/README.md

 The contract is upgradeable by the use of the [`Upgrade` trait](https://docs.rs/near-sdk-contract-tools/latest/near_sdk_contract_tools/derive.Upgrade.html).
 The contract also has an owner with help from the [`Owner` trait](https://docs.rs/near-sdk-contract-tools/latest/near_sdk_contract_tools/derive.Owner.html).
-All the top level entities are versioned so upgrading a entity struct doesn't require a state migration in order to keep the contract working, just a contract deployment.
+All the top level entities are versioned so upgrading an entity struct doesn't require a state migration in order to keep the contract working, just a contract deployment.